knanao/tfcvlt/README.md

 WORKSPACE=ops make init
 ```

-Place your credentials in a Terraform Cloud environment variable at `ops` workspace,, `GOOGLE_CREDENTIALS` as Sensitive.
+Place your credentials in a Terraform Cloud environment variable at `ops` workspace, `GOOGLE_CREDENTIALS` as Sensitive.
 After that, please delete your local credential file.
 ```
 cat .secrets/credentials.json | tr -s '\n' ' '